 Montgomery Blair had policy and personalty conflicts with virtually all his fellow Cabinet members.
 Historian John Niven, biographer of Gideon Welles, wrote: “Blair’s dislike for Stanton bordered on hatred; his contempt for Chase ran dark and deep.
 Egotistical, voluble, and indiscreet, he broadcast his opinions of both men in conservative Republican and Democratic circles….As much as Welles liked Blair, he deplored his vindictiveness, his habit of judging everything and everything and everyone from a narrowly partisan perspective.”5

 Blair family biographer William Earnest Smith wrote: “The Blairs believed their program for emancipation agreed with that of the President.
 In 1861 while the Blairs were powerful at the Executive Mansion, Montgomery Blair, after deep reflection, drew up a written statement of his views and advice on the subject for the President.
 There is a copy of this letter in the Blair Papers, bearing the date of November 21, 1861, in which he advises the President to recommend compensation for the slaves which were the property of Union men and had been lost through the operations of the war.
 He proposed the confiscation of the estates of traitors and the use of their property in payment for the freed negroes.
 ‘This deserves consideration,’ he says, ‘in view of the not improbable necessity of emancipation by martial law in the Gulph States.’
-Such a blow, he thought, ‘would probably divide the slave holders & might bring openly to the side of the Union the greater portion of them with a view to prevent, if possible, the necessity of the measure and to be in condition to great the benefit of the law & it would deprive them of all sympathy,’ if they refused to come back into the Union and accept the offer.
-He believed, too, that the slaveholders would not accept the offer unless the President offered to provide for the colonization of the freedmen.”6
+Such a blow, he thought, ‘would probably divide the slave holders & might bring openly to the side of the Union the greater portion of them…’ He believed, too, that the slaveholders would not accept the offer unless the President offered to provide for the colonization of the freedmen.”6

 Chase biographer Frederick Blue wrote: “Brothers Frank and Montgomery had not only opposed Chase’s philosophies and ambitions but they were also at odds with him over patronage.
 Each felt it his right to control appointments in his state; Chase instead had rewarded Treasury patronage to their Republican factions, led by Henry Winter Davis in Maryland and B. Gratz Brown and Charles D. Drake in Missouri.
 Feelings were especially intense in Maryland when Chase refused to appoint a Blair man to a Treasury job in Baltimore and removed another pro-Blair appointee as collector of internal revenue in favor of a Chase favorite.
 During the 1863 political campaign in Missouri, Frank accused Chase of creating a corrupt political machine and of using his patronage against Lincoln.
 In a Saint Louis address, he referred to Chase as ‘no whit better than Jefferson Davis,’ a speech which led Chase to suggest to Lincoln that ‘General Blair’s unprovoked attack on me will injure its author more than its object.’
 Thus, the Blair family was more than eager to pursue its attack on Chase when the Pomeroy Circular increased his vulnerability.”7